5 of the Best Cafes in Northcote

 All Are Welcome

 A collaboration between three-Michelin star pastry chef Boris Portnoy and Everyday Coffee’s Mark Free and Aaron Maxwell, this friendly High Street bakery is your one-stop shop for espresso, batch brew and freshly baked goods.
 Crusty sourdough, rye and heritage grain loaves line the racks alongside an equally tempting array of European cakes, pastries and light lunch bites.
 Want to take your baking skills to the next level?
-Book in a sourdough bread-making with chef Boris and thank us later.
+Book in a sourdough bread-making class with chef Boris and thank us later.

 Whether you’re on a health kick or nursing a hangover, Tinker hits the spot every time.
 The team behind cult Melbourne cafes Bentwood and My Other Brother deliver a menu of bright, photogenic dishes which standout beautifully against the clean, minimalist interior.
 Try the acai bowl topped with whipped coconut yogurt, spiced maple granola, passionfruit, caramelised mango and peanut butter, or the indulgent waffle eggs benny with pulled smoked beef brisket, poached eggs, chipotle hollandaise and sweet potato crisps.